There are a lot of health benefits from Aloe Vera and this is my take on it.

 It is known to be used to treat burns on the skin and for sores.
 You can also use it for sunburns.

-There were studies conducted that showed that using aloe vera improves the healing time of burns compared to conventional medications.
+There were studies conducted like this one (The Effect Of Aloe Vera Clinical Trials On Prevention And Healing Of Skin Wound) that showed that using aloe vera improves the healing time of burns compared to conventional medications.

 11. Aloe Vera Aids In Treating Canker Sores

-There are studies that tell us that using aloe vera can speed up the healing of canker sores.
+Some studies tell us that using aloe vera can speed up the healing of canker sores.
 Canker sores are also commonly known as mouth ulcers.

 12. Reduces Arthritis Pain